mlflow/mlflow/README.rst

     python examples/quickstart/mlflow_tracking.py

 This program will use `MLflow Tracking API <https://mlflow.org/docs/latest/tracking.html>`_, which logs tracking data in ``./mlruns``.
-This can then be viewed with the Tracking UI.
+And, can then be viewed with the Tracking UI.

 Launching the Tracking UI